JinqiSMS/aspire/README.md

 This experiment recovers an **8 → 3 → 3 → 1** polynomial network with activation $z\mapsto z^k$, for **$k=4,6,8$**, using noiseless real-valued function queries.

-The first hidden layer uses column-space recovery and ASPIRE gradient moments.
+The first hidden layer uses column-space recovery and ASPIRE.
 The second hidden layer uses multiple Hessians and symmetric generalized eigendecomposition, followed by coordinatewise absolute values and unit-column-sum normalization.
 The output coefficients are fitted by ordinary least squares on standard Gaussian inputs.

 ## Installation